samueljens/myrepo/content/about/_index.md

 I am currently a research associate at the Center for News, Technology & Innovation.

-I am a recent PhD graduate from the Department of Political Science at Stony Brook University.
-I remain an adjuct lecturer at Stony Brook.
+I am a recent PhD graduate from the Department of Political Science at Stony Brook University where I also remain an adjunct lecturer.
 My dissertation measured risk aversion of elected officials in the U.S. Congress using speeches (text) from the *Congressional Record*.
 My committee was chaired by Professor Ryan Vander Wielen and included Professor Michael Peress and Professor Stanley Feldman.

 The first chapter of my dissertation presented a methods-based approach for measuring traits of legislators using text/speech data.
 My second and third chapters examined how risk aversion influences the progressive ambition of House members and their legislative styles, respectively.